 How to run for 30-minutes without stopping

-The key to running 30-minutes without stopping is to pace yourself.
-Setting off too fast on your run while more than likely cause you to walk and or stop much sooner than you would like.
-Therefore, by finding a pace, you can sustain for 30-minutes will be more comfortable and actually get the job done!
+Setting off too fast on your run will more than likely cause you to walk or stop much sooner than you would like.
+Therefore, by finding a pace you can sustain for 30-minutes you will be more comfortable and actually get the job done!

 While there are many ways to pace yourself, the best approach is definitely to wear a GPS running watch.

 The run/walk method is popular for beginner runners and is also great for building up to 30-minutes of continuous running.

-Slowly work on removing all wall breaks from your run, and you’ll hit that 30-minute mark of continuous running.
+Slowly work on removing all walk breaks from your run, and you’ll hit that 30-minute mark of continuous running.

 An example of the run/walk method:

 - Repeat 10x

 You can obviously tweak this to fit your current fitness for the best results.

 Distracting yourself from running, believe it or not, is an excellent way to let the time fly and reach that 30-minute mark.